Police Clamps Down War Veterans Protest

 In turn, the reporter from Rádio Despertar and the Angolense newspaper, Sebastião Silva, told this site that he was arrested by plain clothes officers, who immediately confiscated his mobile phone, and twisted his arm.
 “In the police vehicle, the agents threatened us.
 They said ‘whoever opens their mouth will be shot’,” stated the journalist.

-Speaking to Maka Angola, Lieutenant-colonel Nunes Manuel (on reserve) deplored the fact that local authorities have failed to acknowledge his correspondence about the rally.
+Speaking to Maka Angola, Lieutenant-colonel Manuel Nunes (retired) deplored the fact that local authorities have failed to acknowledge his correspondence about the rally.

 “It was just on Wednesday (August 1), that the provincial delegate from SINSE came to us to get information about the rally”, said the officer on reserve.

 The president of FIDEGA also stated that “yesterday, Thursday, we spoke for almost an hour with general Apolo Yakuvela, commander of the Southern military region.
-The general informed us of the contact he had had with the head of Central General Staff (of the FAA) regarding the situation.
+The general informed us of the contact he had had with the chief of the General Staff of FAA regarding the situation.
 He said they were working on a solution and asked us to cancel the rally.”

-In the course of the authorities’ dealings that same day, Thursday, the provincial commander of the National Police in Huíla telephoned lieutenant-colonel Nunes Manuel.
-“The commander told me that, at this complicated stage of the election campaign, holding a rally ‘was inconvenient’ and he asked me to cancel the event,” explained the leader of the demobilised soldiers.
+In the course of the authorities’ dealings that same day, Thursday, the provincial commander of the National Police in Huíla telephoned lieutenant-colonel Manuel Nunes.
+“The commander told me that, at this complicated stage of the election campaign, holding a rally ‘was inconvenient’ and he asked me to cancel the event,” explained the leader of the demobilized soldiers.

 The president of FIDEGA replied that he would go ahead with the decision to hold the rally “for fear of risking the wrath of my men, since the authorities never keep their promises.”

 Meanwhile, Paiva Tomás, the provincial spokesman of the National Police, declined to comment on action taken by the police and the arrest of the war veterans.